- Origin & History of White German Shepherds

 A White German Shepherd’s temperament is no different than a standard color German Shepherd.
 White shepherds have a calm disposition but will react accordingly to protect their pack.
 They may only become aggressive if provoked or mistreated.

-White DSDs are often aloof and observant when strangers are around.
+White German Shepherds are often aloof and observant when strangers are around.
 They watch over their family.
 They aren’t afraid to protect small children if necessary.

 White shepherds are playful, fun-loving, and friendly.
 In between naps, they’re usually game for playtime with a tennis ball, a tug rope, or a frisbee.